-- (32) The Subject Coordinator will consider the following in determining an outcome for an eligible application: - a. the level of impact of the circumstances on the student's ability to complete or perform the assessment task; - b. the degree of concurrence between the timing of the adverse circumstance and the timing of the assessment task; - c. what the most appropriate outcome is for the individual student given the circumstances; - d. what outcomes the University can feasibly and reasonably provide. - (33) Outcomes should normally be provided by the Subject Coordinator or relevant staff member within five business days of receiving the application from Student Administration.
-The possible outcomes of a successful application are as follows: - a. extension of an assessment task due date; - b. removal of a late penalty; - c. substitute, internal assessment task (organised by the Subject Coordinator); - d. resubmission of the original assessment task; - e. exemption whereby the affected assessment component will be waived and other components of assessment in the subject will be re-weighted; - f. a one-off arrangement in the case of a workplace-based subject and/or a clinical or teaching practicum (i.e., a subject taught in conjunction with a third party); - g. a special examination (SPE) scheduled within the next Special Assessment Period or at another appropriate time (organised by Student Administration. - (34) If the outcome of an application for Special Consideration is to sit a special examination in the next scheduled examination period after an initial attempt of the examination was made, the results of the first examination will not be taken into consideration. - (35) If the application for Special Consideration for an incomplete examination is declined, the original exam paper will be assessed as usual. - (36) When a Special Consideration outcome is granted, the Subject Coordinator is responsible for applying the appropriate Administrative Code on the student's record in the Student Information System in accordance with the Assessment Schedule Grades and Administrative Codes. - (37) No mark or final grade will be released until any required resubmission or substitute assessment has been completed. - (38) The results of any assessment task awarded under this section should normally be finalised no more than three weeks after completion of the assessment task. - (39) Honours and Masters coursework students who are granted an extension of time for submission of their thesis as an outcome of a Special Consideration application must be made aware of the potential delay to the examination of their thesis. - (40) If an application for Special Consideration is rejected, the student will be notified of the reason for the decision and, where appropriate, any other options available in their circumstances.
+- (24) The Subject Coordinator will consider the following in determining an outcome for an eligible application: - a. the level of impact of the circumstances on the student's ability to complete or perform the assessment task; - b. the degree of concurrence between the timing of the adverse circumstance and the timing of the assessment task: - c. what the most appropriate outcome is for the individual student given the circumstances; - d. what outcomes the University can feasibly and reasonably provide. - (25) Outcomes may take the form of one of the following: - a. extension of an assessment task due date; - b. removal of a late penalty; - c. substitute, internal assessment task (organised by the Subject Coordinator); - d. resubmission of the original assessment task; - e. exemption whereby the affected assessment component will be waived and other components of assessment in the subject will be re-weighted; - f. a one-off arrangement in the case of a workplace-based subject and/or a clinical or teaching practicum (i.e., a subject taught in conjunction with a third party); - g. a special examination (SPE) scheduled within the next special examination period or at another appropriate time (organised by Student Administration); or - h. no outcome as another accommodation has already been made. - (26) If the outcome of an application for Special Consideration is to sit a special examination in the next scheduled examination period after an initial attempt of the examination was made, the results of the first examination will not be taken into consideration. - (27) If the application for Special Consideration for an incomplete examination is declined, the original exam paper will be assessed as usual. - (28) When a Special Consideration outcome is granted, the Subject Coordinator is responsible for applying the appropriate Administrative Code on the student's record in the Student Information System in accordance with the Assessment Schedule Grades and Administrative Codes. - (29) No mark or final grade will be released until any required resubmission or substitute assessment has been completed. - (30) The results of any assessment task awarded under this section should normally be finalised no more than three weeks after completion of the assessment task.

-(41) If a student is dissatisfied with the outcome of their application for Special Consideration, and they have grounds to believe that this Procedure has not been correctly applied, they may seek a review within 10 business days of receiving the decision, as follows:
+- (31) Honours students who are granted an extension of time for submission of their thesis as an outcome of a Special Consideration application must be made aware of the potential delay to the examination of their thesis. - (32) If an application for Special Consideration is rejected, the student will be notified of the reason for the decision and, where appropriate, any other options available in their circumstances.

-- a. if the decision is in relation to their eligibility for Special Consideration, they may apply for a review by the Deputy Director, Academic Services or nominee, via the Submit and Appeal Form; - b. if the decision is in relation to the determination of their case by the relevant Subject Coordinator, they may seek a review from the Course Coordinator or Associate Dean, Learning and Teaching.
+- (33) If a student is dissatisfied with the outcome of their application for Special Consideration, they may seek a review as follows: - a. if the decision is in relation to their eligibility for Special Consideration, they may apply for a review by the Deputy Director, Academic Services or nominee, via the Special Consideration Application Form, within 10 working days of receiving the decision; - b. if the decision is in relation to the determination of their case by the relevant Subject Coordinator, they may seek a review from the Course Coordinator or Associate Dean, Learning and Teaching.